gustybear-teaching/course_ee260_2021_spring/final/practice/index.md

 endmodule
 ```

-9) (8 pts) Assume that the PC autoincrement time is 20ns, ALU propagation delay is 10ns for “pass A” ops (pass through whatever at the A to the output of the ALU) and 50ns for ADD, memory reads/writes are 50ns from stable addr, combinational logic delay is 10ns, register setup times are 10ns, and register propagation delays are 10ns
+9) (8 pts) Assume that the PC autoincrement time is 20ns, ALU propagation delay is 10ns for "pass A" ops (pass through whatever at the A to the output of the ALU) and 50ns for ADD, memory reads/writes are 50ns from stable addr, combinational logic delay is 10ns, register setup times are 10ns, and register propagation delays are 10ns

 - a.
 Draw the control/data signals for MOV R7,R8 on the figure below, showing the timing as carefully as you can.
 Use X and Z to indicate unknown and high-impedance.
 Show the signal/data values right before the rising edge of the clock for this instruction if you can.
 - b.
 How short could the clock period be (in ns) to execute this instruction?
 Why?